Growing Mirlitons: From Garden to Table

 In south Louisiana, especially the New Orleans area, we are serious about our mirlitons.
-Mirliton plants are handed down from father to son and/or daughter and recipes are handed down from mother to daughter and/or son.
-The growing and cooking of the vegetable pear is part of our tradition and heritage and knowledge is shared across the generations.
+Mirliton plants and recipes are handed down from parent to child.
+The growing and cooking of the vegetable pear is part of our tradition and heritage, and knowledge is shared across the generations.

-In this hub, I am going to treat you like one of the family and will show you how to successfully grow mirlitons.
-I will also pass on some of the recipes that Dottie, my dear, departed Mother-in-law shared with me.
-She was a native New Orleanian of Italian and Irish heritage and an excellent cook.
+In this article, I am going to treat you like one of the family and show you how to successfully grow mirlitons.
+I will also pass on some of the recipes that Dottie, my dear, departed mother-in-law shared with me.
+She was a native New Orleanian of Italian and Irish heritage, and she was an excellent cook.

 How to Grow Mirlitons

 Mirlitons will start sprouting from the seed inside as they age in the fall.
-I always keep 3 to 4 and put them in large (2-3 gallon) pots in a frost free place like a greenhouse.
+I always keep three to four of them and put them in large (2-3 gallon) pots in a frost-free place like a greenhouse.
 Lay it sideways in the pot and cover the mirliton with soil.
 The roots will grow from the end where the sprout comes out.
 Keep it moist.
-By spring, the vine should be 3 or 4 feet long.
+By spring, the vine should be three or four feet long.

 When the weather warms up and there is no chance of frost, it's time to plant the mirliton plant in the garden.
 Position it near a fence or trellis, because the vines will grow 20 feet long (or more) by fall.

-Dig a hole, about 2 feet deep and 2 feet wide.
-Mix compost or well rotted manure with the existing soil in the bottom of the hole.
+Dig a hole, about two feet deep and two feet wide.
+Mix compost or well-rotted manure with the existing soil in the bottom of the hole.
 Plant the mirliton so that the roots are covered and the bottom of the vine (the crown) is just above the soil line.
 Form a slight indentation around the plant so that the water will be held and will soak in.

 If the weather cooperates, the male and female flowers should start blooming in September.
 From October until the first freeze, you will be harvesting many mirlitons.